SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In JSON but not JS object literals, functions are forbidden.
 In JSON, the top-level item can either be an object or an array.

+JSON Pointers allow referring to things within json JSON Pointers are paths starting with and separated by / (e.g. /foo/bar)

 ####### Schema

 JSON schemas are schemas for JSON, YAML, usually written in JSON, though they can be written in different things.